torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 </Callout>

-If you run that container, `appuser` will have the same permissions as the user `1001` in the host system, whatever it's the name of that user in the host machine.
+If you run that container, `appuser` will have the same permissions as the user `1001` in the host system, whatever it is the name of that user in the host machine.

 ### Use The `docker run --user` Argument